 - According to the Sanborn Maps of 1909 and 1914, the calaboose was located in the alley between Herald Court and West Olympia Ave., where today we find Florida Gulf Coast University.

-- In 1909, there was a blacksmith shop at the corner of the Herald Court alley and West Olympia Ave. which makes sense since the calaboose was built by a blacksmith.
+- In 1909, there was a blacksmith shop at the corner of the Herald Court alley and West Olympia Ave.
+The calaboose was purchased as a kit from E.T.
+Barnum Iron and Wire Works and likely would have been assembled by a blacksmith.
 Today it would be across the street from Sandra’s German Restaurant.
 There were two livery stables in the vicinity and a blacksmith would be required to maintain the horses’ hooves in good condition for work.

 Where was the livery stable?